jerturowetz/notes/skyrim-mods.md

 There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility less makup version

+which mod adds all the urchins in whiterun? they have the vanilla child look and it sucks (turned off inconsequential npcs)

+## Bodies

+Demonfet (mostly ok, a bit too much)

+Seraphym

+UNPB
+7Base
+Dreamgirl
+Top Model
+UNP
+UNP Petite

 ## Armors & Outfits

 ### Items to review / Issues